 And it ultimately concluded in May 2013 that all business should come to it through a UK IFA with permissions to give pension transfer advice - an unusual step to take if it did not remain of the view there was at least a risk Caledonian was giving advice.
 Although Options has said it took that step as a wider policy decision and not as a response to concerns about Caledonian, the evidence it gave about that wider policy decision suggested that the wider policy decision was made in 2014, and was based on reviews and considerations which mostly took place after May 2013.
-The decision as it related to accepting new business from Caledonian appears to be set out in a document from May 2013 headed 'Caledonian Relationship Review 2013'.
+The decision as it related to Caledonian appears to be set out in a document from May 2013 headed 'Caledonian Relationship Review 2013'.
 The above suggests to me that Options knew - or suspected - advice was being given from the outset but took a reactive, piecemeal approach to addressing this obvious risk.
+And I note that despite these suspicions Option still accepted Mr P's application in May 2013.